shameondev/mern-stack-project/README.md

-# mern-stack-project
+# Link shortener
-In this project I am applying MERN stack
+## powered by MERN stack
+The purpose of this project is to master such technologies, as Mongo, Express, React, Node.